 Anxiety

-Anxiety can show up as racing thoughts, restlessness, irritability, trouble sleeping, or persistent worry.
-It may also involve physical symptoms like muscle tension, stomach discomfort, or a quickened heartbeat.
+You might notice racing thoughts, restlessness, irritability, trouble sleeping, or persistent worry.
+It can also include physical symptoms like muscle tension, stomach discomfort, or a quickened heartbeat.

 -